 1. Reserve the room, when space permits, as a single room and pay the additional charge;

 2. Remain in the room and choose a new roommate;

 3. Remain in the room and be open to a new roommate; or

 4. Move to another vacancy with a new roommate.

 The Housing Office reserves the right to assign a student to any available space with 48 hour notice whenever possible.
 Any questions should be brought to the attention of the Housing Office.

 What if my roommate and I don't get along?

-Discuss this concern with your roommate. if you are unsure about how to approach the discussion, talk with your resident assistant (RA) or hall coordinator (HC).
-If your initial conversation does not resolve your concerns, consult your RA or HC about other strategies.
-Occasionally, a change in roommates is required. if a solution cannot be found with your RA/HC, please contact the Housing Office for further assistance.
+Discuss this concern with your roommate. if you are unsure about how to approach the discussion, talk with your resident assistant (RA).
+If your initial conversation does not resolve your concerns, consult your RA about other strategies.
+Occasionally, a change in roommates is required.
+If a solution cannot be found with your RA, please contact the Housing Office for further assistance.